syncfusion-content/flutter-docs/Flutter/linear-gauge/range.md

 ## Customize the range shape and thickness

-A Linear Gauge range has 3 values to draw a range - start value, mid value and end value.These values indicate where the range falls in the axis.
-In addition to this values, the range can be updated with the thickness of a range in it's individual start, mid and end positions.
-To draw a line or rectangle, just start value, start width, end value and end width are enough - as like the above code snippet in 'Default Linear Gauge range'.
-But to draw a concave, convex and exponential shapes for a range the mid value and mid width properties are needed.
-For this the rangeShapeType is used to bring the curve.
-The below code snippet demonstrates how to draw a concave shape in range using the min value.
+A Linear Gauge range has 3 values to draw a range - `startValue`, `midValue` and `endValue`.These values indicate where the range falls in the axis.
+In addition to this values, the shape of the range can be customized by `startWidth`, `midWidth` and `endWidth` properties.
+To draw a line or rectangle, just `startValue`, `startWidth`, `endValue` and `endWidth` are enough - as like the above code snippet in 'Default Linear Gauge Range' topic.
+But to draw a concave, convex and exponential like shapes the `midValue` and `midWidth` properties are needed.
+For this the `rangeShapeType` is used to bring the curve.
+The below code snippet demonstrates how to bring a concave shape for a range.

 {% highlight dart %}